wzslr321/pro-git-notes/README.md

   * Annotated tags are stored as full objects in git database
     * Those can be created with `git tag -a <name> -m <message>`
   * To tag already existing commit use `git tag -a <tag name> <commit id>`

+<h4> Personalize commands with aliases </h4>

+It is possible to make your own names for specific commands.

+* `git config --global alias.<name> <command>` sets an alias for specific command
+    * Remember that command doesn't include "git" in front of it.
+    * Example: `git config --global alias.comm commit` replaces 'git commit' command with 'git comm'

+<h2 align="center"> Branching </h2>

+#